26 March Stadium

-Stade du 26 Mars is located in the southern neighborhoods of Bamako, Mali.
+26 March Stadium is located in the southern neighborhoods of Bamako, Mali.
 It serves as a home ground for domestic football club Stade Malien and is the national stadium.
 It has a capacity of 50,000 as an all-seater stadium.
 Built in 2001, it is named for the date of Martyrs' Day, a national commemoration of 26 March 1991 Bamako uprising which overthrew the dictatorship of Moussa Traoré.
 The stadium, which is built by China Overseas Engineering Group, served as a venue for 2002 African Cup of Nations.